CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 We will make the changes to our code by creating 2 new components (a `Header` and a `Footer` component), reference them from our `App` component and display them in our app.
 Finally, we will add a CSS framework ([TailwindCSS](https://tailwindcss.com/docs/what-is-tailwind/)) and style our application a bit.

 But first things first.
-Let's start with creating two nee files in our `src` folder. `Footer.jsx` and `Header.jsx`.
+Let's start with creating two new files in our `src` folder. `Footer.jsx` and `Header.jsx`.
 In the first iteration, we can just add some basic text.
 We WILL style them a in a moment.

 This is the code for `Header.jsx`:
 ```javascript